Illinois General Assembly Spring Session Recap

 CAA Oppose

 Amends the Illinois Human Rights Act.
-Makes it a violation of the Real Estate Transactions Article of the Act to use a credit score and history, including insufficient credit history, in the tenant application and screening process.
+Makes it a violation of the Real Estate Transactions Article of the Act to unlawfully discriminate using credit score and history, including insufficient credit history.
 Limits these provisions to landlord and tenant agreements only.

 SB62 Sen. Robert Peters - BUILD ILLINOIS HOMES ACT